Chapter 17.32

 17.32.050 Parking requirements in density bonus projects.

 A. Applicability.
-This section subdivision applies to a development that meets the requirements of Section 17.32.020 (Eligibility for bonus, incentives, or concessions) of this chapter, but only at the request of the applicant.
-An applicant may request additional parking incentives or concessions beyond those provided in this section in compliance with Section 17.32.040 (Allowed incentives or concessions) of this chapter.
+This section applies to a development that meets the requirements of state density bonus law, but only at the request of the applicant.
+An applicant may request additional parking incentives or concessions beyond those provided in state density bonus law in compliance with the allowed incentives or concessions of this chapter and applicable state legislation.

-A housing development that complies with the resident and project size requirements of Sections 17.32.020(A) and (B) of this chapter, and also includes as part of that development a child care facility other than a large or small family day care home, that will be located on the site of, as part of, or adjacent to the development, shall be subject to the following additional bonus, incentives, and requirements:
+A housing development that complies with the resident and project size requirements of this chapter, and also includes as part of that development a childcare facility other than a large or small family day care home, that will be located on the site of, as part of, or adjacent to the development, shall be subject to the following additional bonus, incentives, and requirements:

 B. Requirements to Qualify for Additional Bonus and Incentives.
 The city shall require, as a condition of approving the housing development, that:

-1. The child care facility shall remain in operation for a period of time that is as long as or longer than the period of time during which the density bonus units are required to remain affordable in compliance with Section 17.32.070 (Continued availability) of this chapter; and
+1. The childcare facility shall remain in operation for a period of time that is as long as or longer than the period of time during which the density bonus units are required to remain affordable in compliance with Section 17.32.070 (Continued availability); and

-2. Of the children who attend the child care facility, the children of very low-income households, lower-income households, or families of moderate income shall equal a percentage that is equal to or greater than the percentage of dwelling units that are required for very low-income households, lower-income households, or families of moderate income in compliance with Section 17.32.020(A) of this chapter.
+2. Of the children who attend the childcare facility, the parents of very low income households, lower income households, or families of moderate income shall be offered a discount equal to the percentage of reduced rent offered to them as residents of affordable housing units that are required for very low income households, lower income households, or families of moderate income in compliance with this chapter.

-The city shall not be required to provide a density bonus for a child care facility in compliance with this section if it finds, based upon substantial evidence, that the community has adequate child care facilities.
+The city shall not be required to provide a density bonus for a childcare facility in compliance with this section if it finds, based upon substantial evidence, that the community has adequate childcare facilities.
 (Ord.
+928 § 5, 2024; Ord.
 766 § 2 Exh.
 A (part), 2004).

 17.32.070 Continued availability.

-1. Lower-, Low-, and Moderate-Income Units.
-The continued availability of lower, low, and moderate income qualifying units shall be maintained for thirty years, or a longer time if required by the construction or mortgage financing assistance program, mortgage insurance program, or rental subsidy program.
+1. Lower, Low, and Moderate Income Units.
+The continued availability of lower, low, and moderate income qualifying units shall be maintained for fifty-five years, or a longer time if required by the construction or mortgage financing assistance program, mortgage insurance program, or rental subsidy program.

 1. Lower Income Units.
-Thirty percent of sixty percent of the area median income, for units targeted for lower-income households, as defined in Health and Safety Code Section 50079.5; and
+Thirty percent of eighty percent of the area median income, for units targeted for lower income households, as defined in Health and Safety Code; and

-2. Very Low-Income Units.
-Thirty percent of fifty percent of the area median income, for units targeted for very low-income households, as defined in Health and Safety Code Section 50105.
+2. Very Low Income Units.
+Thirty percent of fifty percent of the area median income, for units targeted for very low income households, as defined in state Health and Safety Code; and

 17.32.080 Location and type of designated units.

 A. Location/Dispersal of Units.
-As required by the council in compliance with Section 17.32.090 (Processing of bonus requests) of this chapter, designated units shall be reasonably dispersed throughout the project where feasible, shall contain on average the same number of bedrooms as the nondesignated units in the project, and shall be compatible with the design or use of remaining units in terms of appearance, materials, and finished quality.
+As required by the council in compliance with this chapter, designated units shall be reasonably dispersed throughout the project where feasible, shall contain on average the same number of bedrooms as the nondesignated units in the project, and shall be compatible with the design or use of remaining units in terms of appearance, materials, and finished quality.

 B. Phasing.
-If a project is to be phased, the density bonus units shall be phased in the same proportion as the nondensity bonus units, or phased in another sequence acceptable to the city.
+If a project is to be phased, the density bonus units shall be phased in the same proportion as the non-density bonus units or phased in another sequence acceptable to the city.
 (Ord.
+928 § 5, 2024; Ord.
 766 § 2 Exh.
 A (part), 2004).

 17.32.090 Processing of bonus requests.

 B. Findings for Approval.
-In addition to the findings required by Section 17.62.050 of this title for the approval of a use permit, the approval of a density bonus shall require that the review authority first make all of the following additional findings:
+In addition to the findings required by state density bonus law, the city shall make all of the following additional findings:

-1. The residential development will be consistent with the general plan, except as provided by this chapter for density bonuses, and other incentives and concessions;
+1. The residential development will be consistent with the general plan, except as provided by density bonus law, and other incentives and concessions;

 2. The approved number of dwellings can be accommodated by existing and planned infrastructure capacities;

-3. Adequate evidence exists to indicate that the project will provide affordable housing in a manner consistent with the purpose and intent of this chapter; and
+3. Adequate evidence exists to indicate that the project will provide affordable housing in a manner consistent with the purpose and intent of this chapter and state density bonus law; and

 17.32.100 Density bonus agreement.

 A. Agreement Required.
-An applicant requesting a density bonus shall agree to enter into a density bonus agreement (“agreement”) with the city in the city’s standard form of agreement.
+An applicant requesting a density bonus shall agree to enter into a density bonus and affordability agreement (“agreement”) with the city in the city’s standard form of agreement.

 B. Agreement Provisions.